robdefeo/mlpk/data-sets.md

 training data set actually yields an increase in accuracy over a data not seen by the network before, or at least the network hasn't trained on it (i.e. validation data set).
 If the accuracy over the training data set increases, but the accuracy over then validation data set stays the same or decreases, then you're [overfitting](overfitting.md) your neural network and you should stop training.

 **What do I do if a validation data set does not exist?**
-Maintain the same structure and lables as the train dataset, move a percentage (10% is typical but depends on training set size) of the data to a `./valid` folder. **Note** Move the data from training do not copy it, otherwise the model will validate against data learnt from the test set.
+Maintain the same structure and labels as the train data set, move a percentage (10% is typical but depends on training set size) of the data to a `./valid` folder. **Note** Move the data from training do not copy it, otherwise the model will validate against data learnt from the test set.

 ## Test data